c410-f3r/oapth/README.md

 - `seed`: Executes arbitrary code that is intended to populate data for tests.

 These development tools are enabled with the `dev-tools` feature in both library and CLI.

-## Project development

-If you don't want to manually install all databases in your system, checkout `scripts/podman-start.sh` where each database image is pulled and executed automatically.